salvipeter/core-forth/README.md

 # Core Forth

-This is a 32-bit ANSI Forth implementation.
+This is a minimal ANSI Forth implementation.
 It implements the *core* and *core extension* wordsets in the [Forth 2012 Standard](https://forth-standard.org/), or at least its current draft.